What are the risk factors for eye cancer?

 People with abnormal brown spots on the uvea (known as oculodermal melanocytosis or nevus of Ota) also have an increased risk of developing eye melanoma.

-BAP1 cancer syndrome is a rare inherited condition in which family members are at increased risk for eye melanoma, as well as some other cancers such as melanoma of the skin and mesothelioma.
+BAP1 cancer syndrome is a rare inherited condition in which family members are at increased risk for eye melanoma, as well as melanoma of the skin and some other cancers.
 This condition is caused by an inherited mutation (change) in the BAP1 gene.

 Eye melanomas can run in some families who do not have these conditions, but this is very rare.